Here’s a great photo tip, but you’ll have to really be looking for it: juxtaposition.

 Juxtaposition is when two elements are placed side by side to one another.
 They are usually in contrast to one another, unlike things, but can also can share certain ideas.

-I teach an online class with the BPSOP, and I conduct my “Stretching Your Frame of Mind” workshops around our planet.
+In my six-month mentoring program, and during my “Stretching Your Frame of Mind” workshops around our planet.
 I show my fellow photographers how to incorporate the element of visual design into their imagery.

 To do this takes more than just looking around the environment that surrounds you, this takes seeing things that also surrounds you; there for the taking.